-- Increase public awareness of homeland security-related issues and provide useful best practices and preventive measures in the event of threats and hazards, whether man-made or natural. - Educate the public about KOHS operations and functions to improve citizen awareness of organization's value.

-• Spotlight Kentucky first responders through biographical profiles.
+- Increase public awareness of homeland security-related issues and provide useful best practices and preventive measures in the event of threats and hazards, whether man-made or natural. - Educate the public about KOHS operations and functions to improve citizen awareness of organization's value. - Spotlight Kentucky first responders through biographical profiles.

 At the time of implementation, KOHS rarely posted to its Facebook or Twitter accounts.
 There were fewer than 650 "Likes" to the KOHS Facebook page and posts rarely reached more an audience of greater than 250 people.
-After less than five months, followers of the KOHS Facebook have more than tripled to 2,350 "Likes," and posts regularly reach thousands of Kentuckians- some as many as 27,000 people.
+By the end of the 2017 fiscal year, the KOHS Facebook audience eclipsed 4,000 followers.
+Two Facebook posts during the past 12 months reached an audience of greater than 100,000 people-including a human trafficking post published leading up to the Kentucky Derby that reached more than 370,000 people.

-KOHS is also making a concerted effort to increase transparency of the organization by increasing participation in media requests.
-In the months of September and October 2016 alone, Director Holiday was interviewed by the following media outlets:
+KOHS is also making a concerted effort to increase transparency of the organization by increasing participation in media requests and publishing more news releases.
+KOHS received positive media impressions from 54 news articles during the fiscal year.